yezyilomo/django-restql/docs/querying_data.md

         fields = ["id", "username", "email"]
 ```

-Here a regular request returns all fields as specified on a DRF serializer, in fact **Django RESTQL** doesn't handle this(regular) request at all.
+Here a regular request returns all fields specified in the serializer, as **Django RESTQL** does not interfere with normal requests.

 Below is an example of a regular request and its response

 `GET /users`